1. Top eCommerce Supply Chain Metrics, KPIs, and Analytics

-As you can probably understand, digital marketing has larger visibility towards behaviors and actions as compared to other marketing initiatives.
-This is why measurements like time on site, bounce rate, pages per visit and conversion rate have been devised to give insights into the reach of your eCommerce store.
+This is why measurements like time on site, bounce rate, pages per visit and conversion rate have been devised.
+These measures give insights into the reach of your eCommerce store.

-Not just these, there are many more key factors and concepts that businesses need to stay on top of to get a clear picture of where they stand in comparison to their competitors.
+Not just these, there are many more key factors and concepts that businesses need to stay on top of.
+These will help them get a clear picture of where they stand compared to their competitors.
 In this post, let’s try to understand some of these factors.

 Let’s start from the basics.

-A supply chain is the backbone of any business that ensures the smooth and consistent delivery of its products and services.
-If your supply chain is inefficient and fragmented, it could cause damage to your prospects, which is why it is essential to monitor and optimize your supply chain metrics.
+A supply chain is the backbone of any business.
+It ensures the smooth and consistent delivery of its products and services.
+If your supply chain is inefficient and fragmented, it could cause damage to your prospects.
+This is why monitoring and optimizing your supply chain metrics is essential.

 A metric is generally defined as a quantifiable measurement.
 In the context of supply chains, it denotes how well your business’ supply chains are performing.
-For example, the inventory to sales ratio, turnover metrics, and accuracy of inventory are some key metrics that can help you figure out whether or not you’re functioning towards the achievement of your growth goals.
+For example, the inventory to sales ratio, turnover metrics, and inventory accuracy are some of key metrics.
+These can help you figure out whether or not you’re functioning towards achieving your growth goals.

-By collecting and analyzing relevant supply chain metrics, you can spot inefficiencies in your models, which can then help in capitalizing on the strengths and establishing goals for better performance.
+By collecting and analyzing relevant supply chain metrics, you can spot inefficiencies in your models.
+This can then help you in capitalizing on strengths.
+It can also assist you in establishing goals for better performance.

-Key performance indicators, aka KPIs, as the name suggests are the parameters and numbers that are tracked to measure growth.
+Key performance indicators, aka KPIs, as the name suggests are the parameters and numbers.
+They are tracked to measure growth.
 Essentially, they’re a handful of important numbers derived from the basic metrics that need to be evaluated.
 For example, you could measure your site visitation, but the number of orders being placed is your KPI.

-There are several common KPIs for every industry, however, each business has its own set of unique KPIs that need to be tracked and analyzed daily to improve service and engagement with customers.
+There are several common KPIs for every industry.
+However, each business has its own set of unique KPIs that need to be tracked and analyzed daily.
+These help to improve service and engagement with customers.
 It is essential to find out the KPIs that are relevant and then monitor them closely every day.

-These two terms, Metrics and KPIs, are often interchanged and are bound to create confusion.
+These terms, Metrics and KPIs, are often interchanged and bound to create confusion.
 So let’s make a clear distinction between them.

 Let’s understand this better via an example.